jduffy3/jduffy3.github.io/_posts/2021-11-17-the-template-method-pattern.markdown

 3. cool down

 If I forget to warm up, I could tear a muscle.
-If I don't cool down, it can cause blood to pool in in the lower extremeties, and faint.
+If I don't cool down, it can cause blood to pool in in the lower extremeties, and I faint.
 As a result, it's important that the above steps are followed in order.

 The above is our template!

-How about we go for a run?
-Described in terms of our template it could be:
+So without fainting, let's go for a run!
+In terms of our template it could be:

 1. **Warm up**
     * Stretch